 Small changes can make a huge impact over time.
 And what better way to make a difference to the environment we have the privilege of being part of is to use a tool that helps us find the things we want, and at the same time helps the environment.
+Enter Ecosia.

 Ecosia is the search engine that plants trees.
 The company generates money by selling advertising space in their search engine.
-This money is used to support partners and other tree planting organizations.
+This money is used to support partners and other tree-planting organizations.
 Which means that this innovative tech company have seemingly found a way to help the world through our need to find information.

 Over 56 million trees have been planted by Ecosia so far.
 In their latest “Tree-Planting Update” they highlighted their reforesting project of former palm oil plantations in Sumatra, Indonesia.
 Their goal is to plant half a million trees as part of a wider project with the Sumatra Orangutan Society.
 This is just one of many inspiring ongoing projects to help the world.
 Again, all funded by people using a search engine.